 D2d is a large-scale clinical trial to investigate if vitamin D supplementation helps prevent or delay type 2 diabetes in adults who are at high risk for diabetes (pre-diabetes).
 "Past observational studies have suggested that higher levels of vitamin D may be beneficial in preventing type 2 diabetes, but until the D2d study is complete, we won’t know if taking vitamin D supplements lowers the risk of diabetes,” said Anastassios G. Pittas, M.S., M.D., the study’s principal investigator.
 The D2d study is funded by the National Institutes of Health and taking place in 22 cities across the United States.

 D2d takes place in 22 medical centers across the United States.
 Approximately 35% of the US population lives within the larger metropolitan areas covered by the D2d sites.
-In Orlando, Florida there is a D2d site at the Florida Hospital Translational Research Institute led by Dr. Pratley.
-The Florida D2d team looks forward to contributing knowledge to help people with pre-diabetes.
+In Houston, Texas there is a D2d site at the Baylor College of Medicine led by Dr. Foreyt.
+The Baylor D2d team looks forward to contributing knowledge to help people with pre-diabetes.